dpchamps/pixi-solid-jsx/readme.md

 > Run when reactive state changes and commit changes during the next frame

 - Tracks reactive dependencies in the query function.
-- Queues the effect for the next Pixi ticker frame and runs it with the most recent Ticker.
+- Queues the effect for the next PixiJS ticker frame and runs it with the most recent Ticker.
-- Preserves the caller’s Solid owner so cleanup and disposals behave as if the effect lived in the component.
+- Preserves the caller's SolidJS owner so cleanup and disposals behave as if the effect lived in the component.

 ### onEveryFrame(effect)